grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/ma.md

 Retaining the equipment within the facility; or

-Obtaining an exemption from {{ insert: param, ma-03.03_odp }} explicitly authorizing removal of the equipment from the facility.
+Obtaining an exemption from personnel or roles who can authorize removal of equipment from the facility is/are defined; explicitly authorizing removal of the equipment from the facility.

 Organizational information includes all information owned by organizations and any information provided to organizations for which the organizations serve as information stewards.